jlewis-ds/APIPenaltyWork/README.md

  gamePenaltyDf(loadGamePlaysOutput) - this takes the tuple of (json, home code, away code) and builds a dataframe containing only the penalties in the game, as well as several calculated columns to be used for further analysis.

+ winningTeamPenalty(dfrow) - take a row from the penalty df to determine if the penalty was on the winning team or not.

  ...